Royal Showband (1957-1974)

 returning in 1964, but only stayed a few months before returning to

 the UK.
-Lee and the "New" Royal hit the road at the end of
+Lee and the "New" Royal hit the road playing their

-summer, but by Christmas, they already had to make a change.
-Lee
+four months later, they had to make a change: Lee

-Lynch was gone and Elvis impersonator Frank Chisum was the new lead
+Lynch was gone and soon-to-be Elvis impersonator Frank Chisum was the new lead

 vocalist, making his debut on St. Stephen's Night, (December 26th)